NetData Monitoring Tool on Ubuntu 16.04

 dnf install zlib-devel libuuid-devel libmnl-devel gcc make git autoconf autoconf-archive autogen automake pkgconfig curl findutils

-Now we download the most recent version directly from the github in to your /opt folder and execute the installer because that will take care of the rest.
+Now we download the most recent version directly from the GitHub in to your /opt folder and execute the installer because that will take care of the rest.

 cd /opt